Oatly Group (NASDAQ:OTLY) Stock Price Down 7.8%

 Oatly Group AB (NASDAQ:OTLY – Get Rating)’s share price fell 7.8% on Thursday .
 The stock traded as low as 4.71 and last traded at 4.71.
 860 shares changed hands during trading, a decline of 100% from the average session volume of 4,014,191 shares.
 The stock had previously closed at 5.11.

 Several brokerages have recently weighed in on OTLY.
-Truist Financial decreased their target price on shares of Oatly Group from $15.00 to $10.00 in a research report on Tuesday, March 22nd.
 Piper Sandler decreased their target price on shares of Oatly Group from $14.00 to $10.00 and set an “overweight” rating on the stock in a research report on Thursday, March 10th.
+Guggenheim decreased their target price on shares of Oatly Group from $21.00 to $14.00 and set a “buy” rating on the stock in a research report on Thursday, March 10th.
 Royal Bank of Canada decreased their target price on shares of Oatly Group from $20.00 to $14.00 and set an “outperform” rating on the stock in a research report on Friday, March 11th.
 Zacks Investment Research lowered shares of Oatly Group from a “hold” rating to a “sell” rating in a research report on Wednesday.
-Finally, Credit Suisse Group decreased their target price on shares of Oatly Group from $13.00 to $10.00 and set an “outperform” rating on the stock in a research report on Thursday, March 10th.
+Finally, Truist Financial decreased their target price on shares of Oatly Group from $15.00 to $10.00 in a research report on Tuesday, March 22nd.
 Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and twelve have assigned a buy rating to the stock.
 According to MarketBeat.com, the stock has an average rating of “Hold” and an average price target of 14.78.

 The stock’s 50-day moving average price is 6.08 and its 200-day moving average price is 8.99.
 The company has a debt-to-equity ratio of 0.10, a quick ratio of 2.92 and a current ratio of 3.32.